ayerfkal/akblog/_posts/2025-07-09-Installed.md

 categories: projects
 ---

+# LVM
 It seems like LVM is completely unnecessary if the installation consists of only 2 partitions, of which only 1 is encrypted.
 Somehow I have assumed that LVM is necessary when using LUKS, which I now understand is not true.
 All my previous experience with manual partitioning in Linux have been dual boots with macOS, else I’ve just used automatic partitioning and checked the encryption box.

-I think this is a case of the [Dunning-Kreuger effect](https://en.m.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect).
-I have over estimated my knowledge in this field.

 Anyhow, while looking into this encryption debacle I was hoping to run into as best practice, which I have not.
-The remains option is to ask our favourite autocomplete: chatgpt!
+The remains option is to ask our favorite word predictor: chatgpt!

 ChatGPT gave me more than I asked for literally.
 If the LLM generated instructions worked I’ll post them.